Skip to main content

 Course overview

-Learning on the course will involve theoretical, practice-based and research-based elements for your professional and academic development.
+Learning on the course will involve theoretical, practice-based, research-based, and reflective activities for your professional and academic development.
 You will be presented with key subjects that present fashion as both a cultural practice and a global commercial industry.

-You will be encouraged to take active responsibility for your academic and professional development throughout the course and through interactions with your peers, academics and researchers, and with professionals and experts from the fashion industry.
-You will develop your appreciation of diverse global cultures and explore personal insights that can work to shape positive fashion practices for the future.
+You will be encouraged to take active responsibility for your academic and professional development throughout the course and through interactions with your peers, academics, and researchers, and with professionals and experts from the fashion industry.
+Through your participation on the course, you will develop appreciations of diverse global cultures and explore personal insights that can work to shape positive practices for the present and future global fashion industry.

 What to Expect:

-• The curriculum will be contemporary, challenging and support an appreciation for the diverse range of cultures, regions and practices that feeds into the global fashion industry
+• Innovative learning environment: The curriculum will be contemporary, challenging and support an appreciation for the diverse range of cultures, regions and practices that feed into the global fashion industry.

-• You will benefit from industry engagement and speaker programmes that will inform new thinking and expertise from experts in the global fashion, marketing and cultural industries including LCF alumni
+• Industry informed curriculum: You will benefit from industry engagement and speaker programmes.
+These opportunities will inform new thinking and expertise from professionals in the global fashion, marketing and cultural industries including LCF alumni.

-• The course has a strong international business and marketing focus due to industry collaboration projects as well as through cooperations within LCF, such as the Fashion Business Research Centre, Faith & Fashion, the Fashion Innovation Agency (FIA), the Cultural & Historical Studies (CHS) department, and with renowned international HEIs in related field of fashion and culture.
+• Collaboration: The course has a strong international business and marketing focus through industry collaboration projects and cooperation with research centres in LCF.
+These include the Fashion Business Research Centre, Faith & Fashion, the Fashion Innovation Agency (FIA), the Cultural & Historical Studies (CHS) department, and with renowned international HEIs in related fields of fashion and culture.

 Industry experience and opportunities:

 The course curriculum will be supported by live projects with purpose-led industry partners, allowing you to directly apply theory to practice.
-You will be encouraged to engage with extra-curricular opportunities during vacation periods, for example: mentoring sessions and work placements.
-Advice of such provisions are available through teams such as Graduate Futures team.
+You will be encouraged to engage with extra-curricular opportunities for example: mentoring sessions and work placements.
+You can get advice through teams such as the Graduate Futures team.

 Climate, Social and Racial Justice